EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic10b](./images/pic10b.png)

-The log file for Apache was located on the Web Server and mounted to the NFS server’s export for logs.
+The log file for Apache was located on the Web Server and mounted to the NFS server’s export for logs and updated the fstab to ensure changes will persist on web server after reboot.

 *screenshot below*